Energy-Storage-and-Transport/Energy-Storage-and-Transport.github.io/README.md

 # EST2020

-Syllabus of the CBL project "Modeling of time-dependent systems: snergy storage and transport"
+Syllabus of the CBL project "Modeling of time-dependent systems: energy storage and transport"